-Along the posterior midline, the posterior cingulate and retrosplenial cortex are anatomically connected to medial temporal structures, and we found that while the hippocampus and medial temporal lobe (MTL) cortices demonstrated significant age-associated atrophy, the association of MTL atrophy with AB deposition was variable in these asymptomatic older individuals.
-While our results are consistent with the hypothesis that MTL atrophy coincides with the emergence of manifest cognitive impairment,^{2,55,56} we did not observe a significant difference between MTL and cortical atrophy, and thus cannot order the relative timing of effects with the present data.
-While macroscopically-visible cortical atrophy is associated with dementia, it is not generally observed in nondemented individuals at postmortem,57 perhaps because of an inability to differentiate it from normal age-associated atrophy.
-Our data suggest that the AB deposition commonly detected in normal older individuals is associated with subtle posterior cingulate and parietal neurodegeneration that occurs prior to, and may be a harbinger of, clinically significant impairment.29 It is possible that further investigation will reveal evidence of subtle cognitive alterations related to cortical thinning even within CN individuals, particularly when the level of cognitive reserve is considered.23
+Along the posterior midline, the posterior cingulate and retrosplenial cortex are anatomically connected to medial temporal structures, and we found that while the hippocampus and MTL cortices demonstrated significant age-associated atrophy, the association of MTL atrophy with A β deposition was variable in these asymptomatic older individuals.
+While our results are consistent with the hypothesis that MTL atrophy coincides with the emergence of manifest cognitive impairment^{2, 54, 55}, we did not observe a significant difference between MTL and cortical atrophy, and thus cannot order the relative timing of effects with the present data.
+While macroscopically visible cortical atrophy is associated with dementia, it is not generally observed in non-demented individuals at postmortem56, perhaps because of an inability to differentiate it from normal age-associated atrophy.
+Our data suggest that the A β deposition commonly detected in normal older individuals is associated with subtle posterior cingulate and parietal neurodegeneration that occurs prior to, and may be a harbinger of, clinically significant impairment29.
+It is possible that further investigation will reveal evidence of subtle cognitive alterations related to cortical thinning even within clinically normal individuals, particularly when the level of cognitive reserve is considered23.

 More broadly, our findings should be considered in the context of a putative sequence of events in AD pathology that can be observed with biomarkers.
-Using a largely biphasic model of disease sequence, A β deposition has been hypothesized to occur early in the sequence of AD pathology and to be followed later by neurodegeneration, which is then related to the symptomatic phases of the disease, cognitive decline and dementia.^{58-60} Our present findings and those of earlier studies^{29,33,34} that suggest PiB retention is correlated with cortical thinning in normal individuals raise the possibility that the hypothesized lag period between AB deposition and neurodegeneration may be shorter than previously thought.
-A precise mechanism by which $A\beta$ deposition could be linked to neurodegeneration has not been firmly established.
-It is possible that toxic effects of $A\beta$ oligomeric assemblies that surround fibrillar forms could be exerted locally early in the process and result directly in synapse and cell loss.^{61,62} Such a mechanism entails a direct relationship between the presence of AB and neurodegeneration, which could potentially be observed with sensitive biomarkers.
-However, while the sensitivity of AB imaging may be improved in the future and permit better detection, individuals with predominantly prefibrillar or polymorphic forms of $A\beta$ that are refractory to PiB would not be detectable with PiB or likely with other thioflavin or Congo-red derivatives.
-63-65
+Using a largely biphasic model of disease sequence, A β deposition has been hypothesized to occur early in the sequence of AD pathology and to be followed later by neurodegeneration, which is then related to the symptomatic phases of the disease, cognitive decline and dementia57-59.
+Our present findings and those of earlier studies^{29,33,34} that suggest PiB retention is correlated with cortical thinning in normal individuals raise the possibility that the hypothesized lag period between A β deposition and neurodegeneration may be shorter than previously thought.
+A precise mechanism by which A β deposition could be linked to neurodegeneration has not been firmly established.
+It is possible that toxic effects of A β oligomeric assemblies that surround fibrillar forms could be exerted locally early in the process and result directly in synapse and cell loss^{60, 61}.
+Such a mechanism entails a direct relationship between the presence of A β and neurodegeneration, which could potentially be observed with sensitive biomarkers.
+However, while the sensitivity of A β imaging may be improved in the future and permit better detection, individuals with predominantly pre-fibrillar or polymorphic forms of A β that are refractory to PiB would not be detectable with PiB or likely with other thioflavin or Congo-red derivatives62-64.

-We found that AB and PCC thickness were more strongly correlated in AD than in CN (see Fig 1) and we evaluated these data according to a recently proposed model59 in which AB deposition and cortical thickness follow sigmoid-shaped curves in time.
+We found that $A\beta$ and PCC thickness were more strongly correlated in AD than in CN (see Figure 1) and evaluated these data according to a recently proposed model58 in which $A\beta$ deposition and cortical thickness follow sigmoid-shaped curves in time.
 We simultaneously fit sigmoid models to PCC PiB and age-adjusted thickness data for the combined CN and AD groups, and determined the temporal lag between the dynamic phases of amyloid accumulation and cortical thinning to be approximately 35% of the total time required for amyloid to rise from its baseline to maximum.
 It should be emphasized that the model in its particularities as presented here is tentative, and should be considered as a schematic rather than definitive treatment of the problem.
 Such modeling will remain speculative as to accurate parameters of the underlying sigmoid curves until longitudinal data are available.